 Once you have entered the daily takings invoice, click to save and preview.
 In our example £300 of the daily takings was received in Cash.
 We can log a payment to reflect the cash into the business:

 The remaining £140 was received through card payments.
-This can be posted to a special bank account we have setup for Streamline card services.
+This can be posted to a special bank account we have setup for Square Card Sales.

 In this example we are entering the totals for the day based on the Z1 readings from the till.
 Each Z1 reading should be logged individually as a new invoice, therefore if you take the Z1 reading intermittently, then simply raise a new invoice for each Z1 as of the date taken.
 We would recommend that you attach the Z1 scanned copy to each invoice.